Uniform Distributions on p-Balls and the Singular Role of $p=1,2,\infty$ in p-Norm Geometry

-Let us concentrate on the first quadrant of the $p$-circle, parametrized as the set $\set{(\cos_p(t), \sin_p(t)): t\in[0,\pi_p/2]}$.
+We now study the relationship between area and arc length on the $p$-circle.
+Consider the first quadrant, parametrized by $\set{(\cos_p(t), \sin_p(t)): t\in[0,\pi_p/2]}$.
 In reference to Figure~\ref{fig:2D}, define $A(t)$ as the area of the orange shade, which is enclosed by the circumference of the $p$-circle to the right, by the x-axis to the bottom, and by the line that crosses $(0,0)$ and $(\cos_p(t), \sin_p(t))$ to the top, and let $\Lpq(t)$ be the \emph{$q$-length} of the black curve $(1,0)$ to $(\cos_p(t), \sin_p(t))$.
-The parameter $q$ defines how the length is measured, e.g. $q=2$ for the euclidean length, $q=1$ for the Manhattan length, and $q=\oo$ for the Chebyshev length.
-The only relevant values for $q$ are $q=p$ (the metric induced by $p$) and $q=2$ for reference.
+The parameter $q$ defines how the length is measured, and the only relevant values are $q=2$ for euclidean length and $q=p$ for the metric induced by $p$ itself.

 The $q$-length, can be computed as $\Lpq(t_0) = \int_0^{t_0} d\,\Lpq(t)$, where the infinitesimal $d\,\Lpq(t)$ is the $q$-norm of a triangle with sides $d\,\cos_p(t)$ and $d\,\sin_p(t)$.
 Following the ODE in Equation~\eqref{eq:squigonometric-ode} for $p<\oo$, the two sides become $-\sin_p(t)^{p-1}\,dt$ and $\cos_p(t)^{p-1}\,dt$ respectively, and for $p=\oo$, the triangle degenerates into a single line of length $dt$ (regardless of $q$).
 Hence,